HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   )
 }}

-The adoption of Subresource Integrity seems to be stagnating, with the median percentage of scripts checked against a hash remaining at 3.23% for both desktop and mobile.
+The adoption of Subresource Integrity seems to be stagnating, with the median percentage of scripts per page checked against a hash remaining at 3.23% for both desktop and mobile.
 This figure has remained virtually unchanged since 2022.

 <figure>
   <table>